 - Bottom line: ChatGPT is the Swiss army knife.
 Claude is the scalpel.
 Pick ChatGPT if you want one tool for everything.
-Pick Claude if you care most about writing or coding quality.
+Pick Claude if you care most about writing or long agentic coding sessions.

 Pricing breakdown